Guidelines

 Accessibility

-When social media platforms or management tools allow for alternative text (aka alt text) descriptions on images, you should provide them.
-Alt text is available on Twitter, Instagram and LinkedIn.
-Such text descriptions of images will be read aloud to non-sighted to low-sighted users who rely on screen readers to consume social media content.
+When social media platforms or management tools allow for alternative text (a.k.a. alt text) descriptions on images, you should provide them.
+Alt text is available on Twitter, Instagram Feed, Threads, Facebook, and LinkedIn.
+These text descriptions of images will be read aloud to those who rely on screen readers to consume social media content.

 For video content, you should provide captions of the audio for the benefit of those without hearing, who are hard-of-hearing and who are non-native speakers.
-Captions can be either closed captions (where a user can turn them on and off( or open captions (where the text is embedded into the video and cannot be turned on or off.
-For more information on video captioning and vendors to send your videos to for captioning, visit the OIT Video Accessibility Guidelines page.
+Captions can be either closed captions (where a user can turn them on and off) or open captions (where the text is embedded into the video and cannot be turned on or off).
+For more information on video captioning and vendors to send your videos to for captioning, visit the OIT Digital Accessibility website.

-When typing out hashtags, use initial capitalization, also known as CamelCase.
+When typing out hashtags, use initial capitalization, also known as CamelCase (capitalize the first letter of each new word in the hashtag).
 Utilizing this simple technique makes the hashtag easier to read for all users and is more consumable by screenreaders.

 Emojis displayed on a screen will be described by a screen reader.
-Please be considerate of screen reader users by using emojis judiciously and by placing spaces between them.
+Please be considerate of screen reader users by using emojis judiciously.

 For more information on social media accessibility, please visit the OIT Social Media Accessibility Guidelines page.